ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Error responses SHOULD be sent with the `Content-Type: application/problem+json` HTTP header.

-As an example, submitting a Signed Statement with an unsupported signature algorithm would return a `400 Bad Request` status code and the following body:
+As an example, submitting a Signed Statement with an unsupported signature algorithm MUST return a `400 Bad Request` status code and the following body:

 ~~~json
 {